map from Google Maps

 and Red-shouldered hawks there.
 It seems to be a natural hawk hunting ground,

-and they often In winter, pairs of American Kestrel, either singly or together,
+and often in winter, pairs of American Kestrel, either singly or together,

 hunt from the elevated wires or tall trees there and up the coast toward The